Setting up NetworkManager on a minimal Linux install

 In addition, you probably won't see any networks when running nmcli

-device wifi list
+device wifi list.

 MAC address randomization

-also use MAC randomization by default, which has
+NetworkManager also use MAC randomization by default, which has

 caused me some problems in the past.